osalloum/autobuilder/README.md

 ### Annotations

+- `@AutoBuilder`
-- `@AutoBuilder`: Annotate your data class with `@AutoBuilder` to generate a builder for that class.
+  - Annotate your data class with `@AutoBuilder` to generate a builder for that class.
+- `@DefaultInt`, `@DefaultString`, `@DefaultBoolean`, ...
-- `@DefaultInt`, `@DefaultString`, `@DefaultXX` etc.: Use these annotations to specify default values for primitive properties.
+  - Use these annotations to specify default values for primitive properties.
+- `@DefaultConstructor`
-- `@DefaultConstructor`: Use this annotation to specify default values for complex objects that require constructor arguments.
+  - Use this to specify default arguments for constructors.
   - Optional if the target property's type has a no-arg constructor or is nullable.
-  - If a property requires a constructor, then you must use the `@DefaultConstructor` annotation:
+  - If a property requires a constructor, then you **MUST** use the `@DefaultConstructor` annotation
-  - The first argument is the textual representation of whatever arguments need passed
+  - The first argument is the textual representation of all arguments to be passed to the constructor
     - `@DefaultConstructor(args=["42", "false", "\"something\""])`
   - The second argument allows you to specify any imports that are required in order to construct an object:
     - `@DefaultConstructor(args=["FooBar(42)"], imports=["com.foo.bar.FooBar"])`